joshenders/hdmetor.github.io/_posts/2016-10-10-how-to-combine-queries-in-es.md

 }
 {% endhighlight %}

-You can see how it"s easy to get lost here.
+You can see how it's easy to get lost here.

 # Python to the rescue!